anu123538/anu123538/README.md

 </h1>

 <h3 align="center" style="color:#8B0000;">
- I'm a software engineering student from Sri Lanka with a passion for crafting smooth, user-friendly frontend experiences and a strong interest in QA engineering.
-I enjoy exploring the intersection of development and quality assurance to ensure polished, reliable software
+ I’m a software engineering student from Sri Lanka who loves making smooth and friendly frontend experiences.
+I’m also curious about QA and enjoy making sure software works perfectly.
+I like exploring both building things and keeping them polished, so I’m excited to grow in frontend or QA.
 </h3>

 <p align="center">